Tambros/FlexPod-IMM-4.2.2/README.md

 28. Follow the manual steps in the CVD to finish setting up ONTAP tools, the SnapCenter Plug-in, and AIQUM.
 29. Follow the manual steps in the CVD to setup Cisco Intersight Assist and Cisco Data Center Network Manager (DCNM) 11.5(4).

-The Ansible playbooks and CVD are structured in a way that a Fibre Channel Boot, Fibre Channel Boot with FC-NVMe, iSCSI Boot or iSCSI Boot with NVMe-TCP FlexPod configuration can be setup by adjusting the variables.
+The Ansible playbooks and CVD are structured in a way that a Fibre Channel Boot, Fibre Channel Boot with FC-NVMe, iSCSI Boot or iSCSI Boot with NVMe-TCP FlexPod or combination configurations can be setup by adjusting the variables.
 Also, the playbooks can be used to setup the following topology utilizing Cisco Nexus switches that support SAN Switching (93180YC-FX, 93360YC-FX2, or 9336C-FX2-E) for both LAN and SAN switching and 100G FCoE Uplinks from the FIs to the switches.

 ![block-diagram](https://github.com/ucs-compute-solutions/FlexPod-IMM-4.2.2/blob/main/ReadmePics/NexusSAN-Topology.jpg)